-Overview: Formal method of understanding the initial conformance of a sample part, or parts.
-The SIR consists of dimensional measurements and an inspection of functional, material, attributive, and visual properties of an initial sample parts against given specifications communicated through a drawing/CAD.
-SIRs are used for engineering samples submitted to Polaris for pre-production builds and are also used to qualify production tooling.
+Overview: Formal method of understanding the initial conformance of a sample part or parts.
+The SIR consists of dimensional measurements and an inspection of functional, material, attributive, and visual properties of initial sample parts against given specifications communicated through a drawing/CAD.
+SIRs may be requested at any time for any part for pre-production and/or production parts.